KoustavRoyGMU/Relational-Database-Design-for-GMU-/README.md

 Database Schema for GMU using ER and EER model and implemented it in MSSQL, created dummy data to validate different aspects

 # Problem Statement:
-To design a Relational Database Model for George Mason University considering real life contraints.
+To design a Relational Database Model for George Mason University considering real-life constraints.

 # Solution:
-Designed the Database using ER and EER Model, Created the Tables, Dummy Data and tested different aspects using MSSQL.
+Designed the Database using ER and EER Models, Created the Tables, Dummy Data, and tested different aspects using MSSQL.

 # Dataset:
 Attached.